nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-howtos/howto-upload-file-nuxeo-using-rest-api.md

 You can create a document of type File and attach to it a file uploaded to a given batch by using the specific syntax on the [`file:content`](http://filecontent) property.

-**That fact that the file has been uploaded in one go or in chunks has no incidence here.**
+**That fact that the file has been uploaded in one go or in chunks has no importance here.**

 ```text
 POST /api/v1/path/default-domain/workspaces/myworkspace